 The philosophy of student conduct at Brescia University is based upon Catholic and Ursuline tradition.
 In keeping with the Ursuline philosophy of educating the "whole person," moral and ethical developments are important considerations in student conduct matters.
-There is an emphasis on helping students discern an appropriate balance between individual freedom and their responsibilities to God and to the University community.
-There is also an emphasis placed on developing an appreciation among students for Christian and Catholic moral principles.
-This approach is often counter-cultural to popular secular culture which advocates relativistic moral decision-making, leaving it up to the individual to decide what is right and wrong according to individual preferences and circumstances.
+There is an emphasis on helping students discern an appropriate balance between individual freedom and their responsibilities.

 The University is sensitive to the developmental context and educational value of student conduct processes.
 When students fall short in their responsibility to abide by the policies and regulations of the University, the University has a responsibility to intervene.
-The goals of intervention are: a) to provide opportunities for students to learn and to develop morally and ethically; b) to protect the safety and rights of other members of the University community; c) to confront destructive and inappropriate behavior; and d) to promote reconciliation by assisting the offender to restore goodwill with individuals and the University community as a whole.
+The goals of intervention are

+- a) to provide opportunities for students to learn and to develop morally and ethically; - b) to protect the safety and rights of other members of the University community; - c) to confront destructive and inappropriate behavior; and - d) to promote reconciliation by assisting the offender to restore goodwill with individuals and the University community as a whole.
 To the extent possible, those responsible for administration of student conduct will address these situations by utilizing the teaching and learning opportunities inherent in the situation.